Skip to content

 If you’re switching from OBS today, install Streamlabs Desktop first.
 Your existing scenes import cleanly, the alert system is built in, and you’ll know within a single stream whether the friendlier UI is worth keeping.
 The Twitch-Kick-YouTube multistream tool on the Ultra plan is the upgrade most growing channels reach for next.

 Recording-only with an NVIDIA RTX card?
-Skip everything else and use NVIDIA App — we couldn’t beat its NVENC quality at any settings on the other free tools.
+Skip everything else and use NVIDIA App — none of the other free tools match its NVENC quality-to-overhead ratio.

-For tutorial creators who need to record and edit in one workflow, Wondershare DemoCreator is the only pick that handled both jobs without us reaching for a second app.
+For tutorial creators who need to record and edit in one workflow, Wondershare DemoCreator is the only pick here that handles both jobs without a second app.

 #Frequently Asked Questions